 Writer David Templeton takes interesting people to interesting movies in his ongoing quest for the ultimate post-film conversation.
-This is not a review; rather, it’s a freewheeling discussion of art, alternative ideas, and popular culture.
+This is not a review; rather, it’s a freewheeling, tangential discussion of art, alternative ideas, and popular culture.

 Love occurs.
 Breasts are exposed.
 Bullets rip through quivering flesh.